Mr T v. Cubik Partners

 Mr T v.
 Cubik Partners was the November 9, 2022 French Court of Cassation decision number Q 21-15.208 that found that Mr T's right to freedom of expression was infringed when he was terminated for refusing to take part in work mandated social activities.

 The court's decision, in Mr T's favour, was informed by the French Labour Code and the European Convention on Human Rights.

 Background

 The court case was an appeal of a March 10, 2021 Paris Court of Appeal decision that found in Cubik Partners favour.
 Mr T is the court's anonymised name for a man who worked as a senior advisor for Cubik Partners.
 Mr T joined the company in 2011, and was promoted in 2014.

 Cubik Partners is a Paris-based training and management consultancy company that sells training services that incorporate "fun".
 Mr T's employment was terminated in March 2015 after he refused to take part in Cubik Partners mandated "fun" activities.
+He had worked at the company since 2011, employed initially as a senior consultant before being promoted to director.